Skip to main content

 caution

-Ensure the recovered volume is properly detached from the console.
-Leaving it connected may result in data corruption, resource waste, or system crashes.
+Be sure to detach the volume in the console after recovery.
+Keeping it attached may result in data corruption, resource waste, or system conflicts.